SenseLogic/DEF/README.md

 *   Allows complex configuration files to be defined in a simple, readable way which is also easy to parse and generate.
 *   Uses a consistent indentation scheme where each level is indented with a fixed number of spaces (4 by default).
-*   Consists of lightweight, dependency-free JavaScript files that can be imported individually.

 ```
 {